bmwcarit/ramses-composer-docs/basics/monkey/README.md

 There are also [other ways](../prefabs/README.md) to instantiate the same object multiple times, but in this example we keep things simple - just having three MeshNodes which share the same geometry.

-You can see the Scene Graph contains a `Lua script` - ignore it for now, we will have a look at it in the [next section](#lua-scripting).
+You can see the Scene Graph and the Resources views contain a `Lua script` - ignore it for now, we will have a look at it in the [next section](#lua-scripting).

 The Resources view contains a slightly more sophisticated material, based on a so-called